nominetresearch/microbit-networking-book-python/index.md

 - [**Two-way Unicast**](twowayunicast/twowayunicast.md)
     It's no use talking with somebody if you don't get a response back.
 In this chapter, you will program your micro:bit to send a message and to get a reply.
-Also, you will work out how long it takes for a reply to come back.
+Also, you will work out how long it takes for a response to come back.
 Doing this, you will also program one of the most important tools used on the
     Internet: Ping.